irenepedrotti/irenepedrotti.github.io/Readme.md

 # Ballet Website

-## Pre-setup
+## Development pre-setup with nix

+In the directory run nix-shell.

+## Development pre-setup without nix

-Ruby development is best done with rbenv.
-Make sure you install it (see <https://github.com/rbenv/rbenv>) and the most recent ruby.
+Install rbenv (see <https://github.com/rbenv/rbenv>) and with that the most recent ruby.

 ## Setup